Quick Answer

 | Manual fallback | High-risk records or known flaky syncs | Low | Depends on your review discipline | Medium to high |

 Start with the automations that prevent expensive mistakes.
 Set a rules-based transfer from each incoming payment into a dedicated tax account.
-A common example is 25-30%, and your operating rule should stay labeled Add current set-aside range after verification until you confirm what applies to you.
+A common example is 25-30%, but keep your actual set-aside range flagged for tax-advisor confirmation until you know what applies to you.

 Then make receipt handling repeatable: route digital invoices through one intake path, capture paper receipts the same way every time, post them into bookkeeping, and review uncategorized exceptions on a fixed weekly cadence.
 If a receipt does not match a bank line, leave it flagged for review instead of forcing a guess.